nicholaspignatelli/mern-todo-app/README.md

 # mern-crud-app

-Exploring with the MERN stack is on sunday afternoons... nothing too crazy :p
+Exploring with the MERN stack on sunday afternoons... nothing too crazy :p